-Currently (2018) I am living in a tiny wagon in town in a friend’s backyard.
+Then, for a year and a half I lived in a tiny wagon in town in a friend’s backyard.
 The ‘little blue wagon’ was built for another friend by my parents in 2014.
-She had a change of plans and didn’t need the wagon so I am using it for now and will pass it back to my parents (or on to someone else), when I no longer need it.
+She had a change of plans and didn’t need the wagon so I lived in it for that time and will pass it back to my parents (or on to someone else), when I no longer need it.

-This current housing arrangement was made with my friend as a way of helping us both out.
-I can help her with growing food and other jobs around the house and she is happy for me to be parked up in her yard.
-We also both like the company.
+This arrangement was made with my friend as a way of helping us both out.
+I help ed her with growing food and other jobs around the house and she was happy for me to be parked up in her yard.
+We also both enjoyed the extra company too.

 What happens if you get sick?